tatacsd/CourseGoal/README.md

 - How to use inline Style dinamically (not preferable)
 - How to set CSS Classes Dynamically (preferable)
 - Introduction in how to use Styled Components & props
+- How to use Styled Components & Media Queries

 # Acknowledgements